arobbins/dev-rc/README.md

-A personal Frontend Taxonomy
+A Personal Front-end Taxonomy
 =================================
 > This repository documents my journey of becoming an expert at my craft.
-I plan to document everything that I've found to be confusing, helpful, and interesting.
-Hopefully you'll find it useful too =)
+I'm planning to document everything that has been confusing, helpful, and interesting along the way!

 ## File Descriptions
 #### `.bashrc` & `.bash_profile`